Links on SoundGuys may earn us a commission. Learn more.

 This seems like a rather realistic update to the AirPods because including fitness features would make the Apple Watch and AirPods an even more powerful duo.
 For instance, Spotify used to have an option to match your music’s tempo to your stride.
 This puts Apple in a great position to resurrect the feature for its ecosystem.
 After all, Apple Music stands as one of the most prominent streaming services available.

-Will the batter life improve?
+Will the battery life improve?

 True wireless battery life isn’t comparable to standard wireless earbuds, but the technology has advanced to where the new Google Pixel Buds five-hour duration didn’t impress us much.
 Apple claimed five hours of playback for the second-gen AirPods.
 However, we were only able to squeeze 4.125 hours of listening from a single charge.
 While this isn’t significant compared to the cheaper Creative Outlier Air or related Beats Powerbeats Pro, it is a marked 21% increase from the original AirPods.
 This makes me believe that we’ll see another jump in battery life with the upcoming iteration.